Finding a Zoom 707 II

 - Value For Money [10/10]:

 This unit has always been excellent value for money, even when it was new.
-To individually purchase all the effects that are contained in this unit would cost well over $2,500 (that being a very conservative estimate).
+To individually purchase all the effects that are contained in this unit would (when it was new) have cost well over $2,500 (that being a very conservative estimate).
+These days with so many super-cheap pedal clones on the market - who knows?

 Overall Average Score 9/10.